 Additionally, scholarships can be awarded by colleges directly or through a competitive application process.
 Learning about these opportunities early on could better prepare your child for receiving scholarships and grants.

 When approaching student loans, an important piece to convey to your child is the impact of interest.
-Unsubsidized federal student loans can carry interest rates that start accruing when the loan is disbursed, and continue accruing until the loan is paid back.
+With an unsubsidized federal student loan, interest starts to accrue when the loan is disbursed, and continues accruing until the loan is paid back.

-For subsidized federal student loans, the interest is covered by the government while the student is in school at least half time and through the grace period after the student leaves school.
+With subsidized federal student loans, the interest is covered by the government while the student is in school at least half time and through a six-month grace period after the student leaves school.
 With either type of federal loan, you don’t need to begin repayment until six months after graduation.

-Generally, interest will also start accruing immediately with private student loans too.
-But, the terms on private student loans vary by lender, so confirm with the loan servicer to be sure.
+Generally, interest will also start accruing immediately with private student loans.
+However, the terms on private student loans vary by lender, so confirm with the loan servicer to be sure.
 Some private lenders also allow students to defer making any payments until six months after graduation.

-Paying off loans ahead of schedule could result in a lower total repayment, but consult with your loan provider to be sure.
+Paying off loans ahead of schedule could result in a lower total repayment amount, but consult with your loan provider to be sure.
 For more information, take a look at this primer on student loans.